Mounaragam (Malayalam TV series)

 Mounaragam (transl.
-Silent Symphony) is a Malayalam-language Indian television soap opera that airs on Asianet and streams on JioHotstar in India.
-It is a loose adaptation of the Telugu language serial Mouna Raagam, which airs on Star Maa.
-It is currently the longest-running soap opera in Malayalam.
+Silent Symphony) is a Malayalam-language Indian television soap opera that aired on Asianet and streams on JioHotstar in India.
+It is inspired from Telugu television series Mouna Raagam, which aired on Star Maa.
+It is one of the longest running Malayalam television soap opera.
+After successful run for over six years, the show ended on 29 May 2026.

 Plot

 The series follows the life of Kalyani, the mute daughter of Deepa and Prakashan.
 Prakashan, who despises daughters and longs for a son, ill-treats Kalyani and favors his son Vikramadhityan, while Deepa and her brother Dayanand stand by her.
 Despite her disability and hardships, Kalyani grows up to be talented and kind-hearted, but continues to face neglect and humiliation from her father and grandmother.

 As a young woman, Kalyani reunites with Kiran, a wealthy businessman whose life she had saved during childhood.
 Their bond gradually turns into love, but Kiran’s cousin Sarayu—his former fiancée—grows jealous and vows revenge, supported by her parents Rahul and Shari.
 Meanwhile, Vikram deceives Kiran’s sister Sonia into marriage, creating further conflict between the two families.

 The story traces Kalyani’s journey as she faces conspiracies, forced marriage attempts, and repeated opposition from her own family as well as Kiran’s.
 With the support of Kiran, Sonia, and their niece Paru, Kalyani becomes stronger and more confident.
 After overcoming numerous obstacles, betrayals, and tragedies, Kalyani and Kiran finally marry.
 The series continues with their struggles against Sarayu and others, while Kalyani gradually earns her place as a respected woman, regains her voice through surgery, and builds a new life with Kiran.

+After a series of events, Lekshmi, Prakashan's first wife, comes to Kerala from Chennai with her daughter, Karthika, the first born of Prakashan who abandoned the baby in isolated land.
+They plan with Kalyani and Kiran to halt Prakashan and Bhanumathi.
+Vikram tries his best to close the chapter of his wealthy sisters.
+Later, Bhanumathi and Prakashan change to good minded beings, shorty before Deepa's death.
+Nearing the end, Vikram is killed by Prakashan and the story ends as he is released from jail after five years.